MicrosoftDocs/sdk-api/sdk-api-src/content/msi/nf-msi-msienumpatchesw.md

 req.lib: Msi.lib
 req.dll: Msi.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - MsiEnumPatchesW
+ - msi/MsiEnumPatchesW
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Msi.dll
 api_name:
  - MsiEnumPatches
  - MsiEnumPatchesA
  - MsiEnumPatchesW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # MsiEnumPatchesW function

 ## -description

 The
 <b>MsiEnumPatches</b> function enumerates all of the patches that have been applied to a product.
 The function returns the patch code GUID for each patch that has been applied to the product and returns a list of transforms from each patch that apply to the product.
 Note that patches may have many transforms only some of which are applicable to a particular product.
 The list of transforms are returned in the same format as the value of the